dh-199-the-shape-of-roman-history/Roman-Funeral-and-Family/README.md

 TODO: Merge the python code from all visualizations to standardize it.

+### SketchUp Visualizations
+(Subfolder: SketchUp)

+This set of visualizations uses SketchUp and Ruby to produce representations of each funeral represented in the DPRR, as well as a "bar graph", in which each funeral appears.
+This allows users to see how many funerals occurred per 25 year period in addition to the details of each funeral.
+These visualizations use 2 levels of certainty, one based solely on DPRR and one attempting to fill in the gaps based on family names (those with the same family names are almost certainly related).

+NOTE: The in situ visualizations assume a model of the forum from 160 BCE.
+This SketchUp model is too large for GitHub and so not included here.
+The plan is to have this available elsewhere.

+Pipeline:
+* Generate the CSV files from the DPRR backend.
+* Remove the top 2 rows of each.
+* Run funeral.py to produce the Ruby input file for either level of certainty.
+* Run funeral.rb as a SketchUp plugin.
+* Select one of the two visualization types, producing images.

+TODO: Add hyperaggressive model, update data to match the later visualizations.
+Include women in the visualizations.

 ### 2D Family Network Graphs
 (Subfolder: Family Graphs)

-This set of visualizations connects people in the database based on parent-child, husband-wife, and adoption relationships.
+This set of visualizations (build in D3.js) connects people in the database based on parent-child, husband-wife, and adoption relationships.
 Each node has a pop-up on mouse-over for more info, is clickable to open the corresponding DPRR page, and is color-coded to show who is in the same gens (Roman family).

 Pipeline:
 * Generate PersonQuery and RelationshipQuery from the DPRR backend.